Nikolas-500/Minecraft-Mod-Installer/README.md

 # Minecraft-Mod-Installer
-i make a miecarft mod installer(it's only for windows)
+i make a minecraft mod installer(it's only for windows)

 the installer works in windows 7 - 10